napcs/katacoda-scenarios/smallsharptools/you_are_here/lesson.md

 When you first open the command line interface, or CLI, you'll be presented with something that looks like this:

 ~~~
-$
+root@d184018798b0:~$
 ~~~

-This is the *prompt*, and it's the CLI's way of telling you it's ready for you to type a command.

-Depending on your operating system's configuration, your prompt may show more information.
-This prompt is from the Ubuntu operating system:
+his is the *prompt*, and it's the CLI's way of telling you it's ready for you to type a command.
+This prompt is from the Ubuntu operating system.
+If you're on a Mac, your prompt might look like this:

 ~~~
-brianhogan@puzzles:~$
+puzzles:~ brianhogan$
 ~~~

+These prompts may look cryptic at first, but there's valuable information here.
+The prompts in these examples show the username (brianhogan), the computer's hostname (puzzles), and the current directory, which is represented by a tilde (~), which always refers to your home directory.

 When you open the command line interface, you'll be placed in your "home directory".